tork-a/minas/minas_control/doc/index.rst

 Install From Deb
 ----------------

-1. Obtain `minas_control` and `ethercat_driver` deb file (here assumes`ros-indigo-ethercat-driver_0.1.0-0trusty_amd64.deb` and `ros-indigo-minas-control_0.1.0-0trusty_amd64.deb`).
+1. Obtain `minas_control` and `ethercat_manager` deb file (here assumes`ros-indigo-ethercat-manager_0.5.1-0trusty_amd64.deb` and `ros-indigo-minas-control_0.5.0-0trusty_amd64.deb`).
 Plase it under
    current directoly.

 .. code-block:: bash

   sudo apt-get install -y gdebi
-  sudo gdebi -n ros-indigo-ethercat-driver_0.5.1-0trusty_amd64.deb sudo gdebi -n ros-indigo-minus-control_0.5.1-0trusty_amd64.deb sudo gdebi -n ros-indigo-tra1-description_1.5.0-0trusty_amd64.deb sudo gdebi -n ros-indigo-tra1-bringup_0.5.1-0trusty_amd64.deb sudo gdebi -n ros-indigo-tra1-moveit-config_0.5.1-0trusty_amd64.deb
+  sudo gdebi -n ros-indigo-ethercat-manager_0.5.1-0trusty_amd64.deb sudo gdebi -n ros-indigo-minus-control_0.5.1-0trusty_amd64.deb sudo gdebi -n ros-indigo-tra1-description_1.5.0-0trusty_amd64.deb sudo gdebi -n ros-indigo-tra1-bringup_0.5.1-0trusty_amd64.deb sudo gdebi -n ros-indigo-tra1-moveit-config_0.5.1-0trusty_amd64.deb

 MINAS-A5B Control Tools
 =======================

-Before you start we  have to configure `SI1` and `SI2` input selection, Please chenge No. 4.01 from default setting `818181h` to `010101h` and No 4.02 from `28282h` to `020202h` using `PANATERM`_, see page 13 of the `Manual`_.
+Before you start we  have to configure `SI1` and `SI2` input selection, Please change No. 4.01 from default setting `818181h` to `010101h` and No 4.02 from `28282h` to `020202h` using `PANATERM`_, see page 13 of the `Manual`_.

-First new need to know the network adapter neme for the EtherCAT netwok, `ifconfig` will give you the list of network adpater of your fomputer, for example, at a following case, eth1 is your EtherCAT network and we'll use `eth1` here after, if you have different adapter name, please use that neme when you run the application.
+First you need to know the network adapter neme for the EtherCAT netwok, `ifconfig` will give you the list of network adpater of your computer, for example, at a following case, eth1 is your EtherCAT network and we'll use `eth1` here after, if you have different adapter name, please use that name when you run the application.

 .. code-block:: bash